Shou/Monochrome/README.md

 ## Features

-* Material design inspired for that modern aesthetic
+* Material design for that modern aesthetic
 * Responsive design for your handy mobile devices
 * Smooth animations and smart transitions
 * Beautiful fonts for your delicate eyes